 1. Give yourself plenty of time to prepare, start early.

-As Meg had attended Brighton SEO several times before, she knew the standard of talks was very high and some of the best keynote speakers in the digital industry take the main stage.
+Having attended Brighton SEO several times before, she knew the standard of talks was very high and some of the best keynote speakers in the digital industry take the main stage.
 She started planning the content of her talk very early on, back in May, just after the last Brighton SEO conference.
 Whenever a thought popped into her head about what she wanted to say, she would make a note of it on an ever growing document which she later used to form the basis of her talk.
 Once she had the outline in place, she started to design her slides.
 This part was very time consuming because, according to the Brighton SEO speaker slide guidelines, no bullet points are allowed – they like to have a slide for each point.
 This means Meg’s initial slide deck was over 100 slides (she cut it down to 83 for the final presentation).

 2. Create visually attractive slides that also reflect your company and your brand